Tile Floor Cleaning Done Right

 Once a week, dry clean the floors using a broom, brush, or vacuum.
 Sweeping up loose debris and dust on a weekly basis will help keep the floors from needing a thorough cleaning more often.
 Following the tips above, use a wet method to clean the tiles with a rag or a mop once every two weeks.
 High traffic areas and bathrooms will need cleaning more often to avoid the build-up of grime and bacteria.

-How Can Magic Touch Carpet Cleaning Help?
+How Can Magic Touch Carpet Repair And Cleaning Help?

 Though cleaning your tile floors weekly, or bi-weekly is beneficial, everyday commercial cleaners can not always remove tough stains and grime that has built-up over time.
-The experts at Magic Touch Carpet Cleaning have specific training to treat and clean your tile floors with care.
+The experts at Magic Touch Carpet Repair And Cleaning have specific training to treat and clean your tile floors with care.
 Getting a regular deep cleaning not only keeps your tile flooring looking great, but it protects them from getting damaged and discolored as well.